facelessuser/coloraide/docs/src/markdown/interpolation.md

 gradient colors, or whatever is needed.
 This function drives most of the features under the interpolation umbrella.
 The [`steps`](#steps) and [`mix`](#color-mixing) functions are both built on top of `interpolate`.

-A returned interpolation functions accept an input between 0 - 1, if values are provided out of this range, the color will be extrapolated and the results may be surprising.
+A returned interpolation function accepts an input between 0 - 1, if values are provided out of this range, the color will be extrapolated and the results may be surprising.

-In this example, we create a an interpolation between `#!color rebeccapurple` and `#!color-fit lch(85% 100 85)` (color previews are fit to the sRGB gamut).
+In this example, we create an interpolation between `#!color rebeccapurple` and `#!color-fit lch(85% 100 85)` (color previews are fit to the sRGB gamut).
 We then step through values of `0.1`, `0.2`, `0.3`, etc.

 ```color